Sudanese Congress Party: Al-Bashir presidency

 On 6 July 2015, SCP party members Mastoor Ahmad Mohammed, Asim Omar Hassan and Ibrahim Mohammed Zain were flogged in Omdurman after being sentenced in the Omdurman Criminal Court for their campaigning for a boycoot of the April 2015 Sudanese general election.

 SCP chairman Ibrahim al-Shaikh Abdel Rahman as arrested on 8 June 2014 and detained for 100 days after he publicly criticised the Rapid Support Forces (RSF).

 NISS arrested SCP chair Omer al-Digair and seven other key SCP members on the night of 8/9 November 2016, after having arrested 13 other SCP members earlier, who remained in detention.
 The arrests were carried out in response to "protests and popular activities", according to the SCP.

 Hamdok government

 In late November 2019, the RSF lodged a legal complaint against Hanadi El Siddig, editor-in-chief of the SCP's newspaper, Akhbar El Watan.
 El Siddig was charged under the Information Crimes Act for a column Without Borders that she wrote.
 SCP legal coordinator Kamal Mohamed El Amin described the complaint and charges as "tools of the former Al Bashir regime" used to oppose freedom of speech.

 Programmes and actions

 In 2016, the SCP was described by Radio Dabanga as "one of the most active opposition parties in Sudan".
 In December 2016, the SCP supported a 3-day civil disobedience action against economic austerity measures that caused "huge price hikes".
+On 15 December 2025, the Sudanese Congress Party expelled Mohamed Hassan Arabi and five other members for signing the charter of the Tasis alliance, with a party spokesperson stating they did not represent the party.

 The SCP is a member of the National Consensus Forces.